 Book Clinic Appointment with Dr. Madhuri Mankar

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Urinary Incontinence (Ui) Treatment

 Submit a review for Dr. Madhuri MankarYour feedback matters!

 Hello.
 Ek saal phle operation se ek baby hui thi.
 Uske bad mene precautions use kiye taki me pragnenet na ho jau.
 But me fir b pragnent ho gai.
 Meri beti abi bahut choti h.me abi conceive ni karna chahti.
 Pls suggest me ki me kya kru.
 Kisi n mujhe bataya tha ki mere ek operation ho chuka h isi wajh se ab kuch ni ho skta.
 Pls docter suggest me any solution.

 Make a plan.
 A plan keeps you focused and on task, and it makes it very clear when you’ve cheated or missed a meal.